atbcb/usab-uswds/_prowag/other/sidewalk-videos.md

 ### Further Information

-Further guidance on accessible public rights-of-way and detectable warnings is available from the Access Board at 1-202-272-0080 (voice/TTY) or <row@access-board.gov>.
+Further guidance on accessible public rights-of-way is available from the Access Board at 1-202-272-0080 (voice/TTY) or <row@access-board.gov>.

 #### Related Board Resources